Woodworthia "Mt Arthur"

 Ecology and habitat

-A nocturnal species, that is saxicolous and terrestrial, spending the majority of its time moving through the complex rock features (screes, rock slabs, crevices) in the alpine zone.
-It is primarily associated with subalpine/alpine karst habitats, living within argillite screes, and under marble slabs.
+A nocturnal species, that is saxicolous and terrestrial, spending the majority of its time moving through/between the complex rock features in the alpine zone.
+It is primarily associated with alpine habitats (between 1200 and 1500m asl), especially argillite screes, and marble karst systems.

 As with most other Woodworthia, the Kahurangi gecko can reach extremely high densities in areas with little disturbance or a lack of mammalian pests.
 They have been observed in large aggregations within refugia (under rock slabs, screes, rock crevices) during the day.